-Assessment centres are often the next stage in the selection process following a successful telephone or face to face interview.
+Assessment centres are often the next stage in the selection process following a successful first interview.

 How are assessment centres structured?

 - Normally involve a series of individual and group exercises to assess your skills, competencies, suitability to the role and the employer organisation

 - Usually the final stage of the selection procedure, although you may be required to attend a further interview